 Price: varies per item (between 20-300NT).
 This bakery won a price for its wheat bread with wine, rose petals and dried lychees.

-That’s everything about our 3 day trip to Kaohsiung!
 Do you want to read more about traveling in Taiwan?
-You can find my other posts here.
+Check out these posts as well:

 - Budget for Taiwan